odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 The `App::class` identifier is needed to ensure that we use the same App object across the application and to ensure that the App object uses the same DI container object.

+Make sure you add the required `use` statements at the top of the PHP file to ensure that the correct namespaces are defined.

 ## Bootstrap